 GPON Structured Cabling gives the end user the ability to consolidate multiple services onto a single fiber transport network.
 This technology reduces costs and infrastructure while increasing bandwidth.
-It provides 2.5 GB/s of downstream bandwidth and 1.25 GB/s upstream divided by the split ratio to each customer delivering a customizable, high capacity fiber network for forms of IP based services.
+It provides 2.5 GB/s of downstream bandwidth and 1.25 GB/s upstream divided by the split ratio to each customer delivering a customizable, high-capacity fiber network for forms of IP-based services.

 These networks are the perfect solution for environments with multiple separated nodes/points or buildings.
-GPON provides for a large range of benefits that enable rapid, flexible, mass‐market fiber deployments at the lowest possible cost of ownership and roll-out.
+GPON provides a large range of benefits that enable rapid, flexible, mass‐market fiber deployments at the lowest possible cost of ownership and roll-out.